Main Navigation - Mobile

 For purposes of this provision, the term "organizations" includes, but is not limited to, federal, state and local agencies and independent organizations.
 In the event the Department of Education determines that a third party outside of the school district to whom information is disclosed violates this provision, the school district may not allow that third party access to personally identifiable information from education records for at least five years.

-8. To parents of a dependent student or to the student themselves;
+9. To parents/guardians of a dependent student or to the student themselves;

-9. To comply with a judicial order provided, however, that the school district makes a reasonable effort to notify the parent or eligible student of the order in advance of compliance therewith so that the parent or eligible student may seek protective action.
-In addition, if the school district initiates legal action against a parent or student and has made a reasonable effort to notify the parent or eligible student in advance of its use, it may disclose the student's education records that are relevant to the action to the court without a court order.
-Also, if a parent or eligible student initiates a legal action against the school district, the school district may disclose to the court, without a court order or subpoena, the student’s education records that are relevant for the school district to defend itself;
+10. To comply with a judicial order or lawfully issued subpoena, provided, however, that the District makes a reasonable effort to notify the parent/guardian or eligible student of the order in advance of compliance therewith so that the parent/guardian or eligible student may seek protective action, unless the disclosure is in compliance with a federal grand jury subpoena, or any other subpoena issued for law enforcement purposes, and the court or other issuing agency has ordered that the existence or the contents of the subpoena or the information furnished in response to the subpoena not be disclosed, or the disclosure is in compliance with an ex parte court order obtained by the United States Attorney General (or designee not lower than an Assistant Attorney General) concerning investigations or prosecutions of an offense listed in 18 United States Code, section 2332b(g)(5)(B), an act of domestic or international terrorism as defined in 18 United States Code, section 2331, or a parent/guardian is a party to a court proceeding involving child abuse and neglect or dependency matters, and the order is issued in the context of the proceeding.
+In addition, if the District initiates legal action against a parent/guardian or student and has made a reasonable effort to notify the parent/guardian or eligible student in advance of its use, it may disclose the student's education records that are relevant to the action to the court without a court order or subpoena.
+Also, if a parent/guardian or eligible student initiates a legal action against the District, the District may disclose to the court, without a court order or subpoena, the student’s education records that are relevant for the District to defend itself;

-10. To appropriate parties in connection with an emergency if knowledge of the information is necessary to protect the health, including the mental health, or safety of the student or other individuals.
+11. To appropriate parties, including parents/guardians of an eligible student, in connection with an emergency if knowledge of the information is necessary to protect the health, including the mental health, or safety of the student or other individuals.
 The decision is to be based upon information available at the time the threat occurs that indicates that there is an articulable and significant threat to the health or safety of a student or other individuals.
-In making a determination whether to disclose information under this section, the school district may take into account the totality of the circumstances pertaining to a threat and may disclose information from education records to any person whose knowledge of the information is necessary to protect the health or safety of the student or other students.
-A record of this disclosure must be maintained pursuant to the RECORD KEEPING section of this policy.
+In making a determination whether to disclose information under this section, the District may take into account the totality of the circumstances pertaining to a threat and may disclose information from education records to any person whose knowledge of the information is necessary to protect the health or safety of the student or other students.
+A record of this disclosure must be maintained pursuant to Section XII of this policy.
 In addition, an educational agency or institution may include in the educational records of a student, appropriate information concerning disciplinary action taken against the student for conduct that posed a significant risk to the safety or well-being of that student, other students, or other members of the school community.
 This information may be disclosed to teachers and school officials within the school district and/or teachers and school officials in other schools who have legitimate educational interests in the behavior of the student.

-11. Information the school district has designated as "directory information" pursuant to the RELEASE OF DIRECTORY INFORMATION section of this policy.
+12. Information the District has designated as "directory information" pursuant to Section VII of this policy.

-12. To the parent of a student who is not an eligible student or to the student himself or herself.
+13. To the parent/guardian of a student who is not an eligible student or to the student themselves.

-16. To military recruiting officers, under the following circumstances.
-The school district shall release to military recruiting officers the names, addresses, and home telephone numbers of students in grades 11 and 12, within 60 days after the date of request for such data.
+17. To military recruiting officers and post-secondary institutions, under the following circumstances.
+The District shall release to military recruiting officers and post-secondary institutions the names, addresses, email addresses (which shall be the email addresses provided by the District) and home telephone numbers of students in grades 11 and 12, within 60 days after the date of request for such data, unless a parent/guardian or eligible student has refused in writing to release this data.

-The school district shall give parents and students notice of the right to refuse release of this data to military recruiting officers, by publishing the notice in the Richfield Public Schools calendar and handbook, or by other means reasonably likely to inform the parents and students of the right.
-If a parent or eligible student objects to the release of this data to military recruiting officers, the data shall not be disclosed.
+The District shall give parents/guardians and students notice of the right to refuse release of this data to military recruiting officers, by publishing the notice in the Richfield Public Schools handbook, or by other means reasonably likely to inform the parents/guardians and students of the right.
+If a parent/guardian or eligible student objects to the release of this data to military recruiting officers, the data shall not be disclosed.

-Parents or eligible students wishing to prevent the release of data to military recruiters must provide written notice to the school district that they do not want the school district to release the student's name, address, and/or home telephone number.
-Such notice must be provided to the school district within 30 days after the district disseminates its annual data practices notice, or by October 1 of each school year, whichever is later.
+Parents/guardians or eligible students wishing to prevent the release of data to military recruiters and post-secondary institutions must provide written notice to the District that they do not want the District to release the student's name, address, email address and/or home telephone number.
+Such notice must be provided to the District within 30 days after the District disseminates its annual data practices notice, or by October 1 of each school year, whichever is later.

-17. To the juvenile justice system, on written request that certifies that the information will not be disclosed to any other person except as authorized by law without the written consent of the parent of the student:
+18. To the juvenile justice system, on written request that certifies that the information will not be disclosed to any other person except as authorized by law without the written consent of the parent/guardian of the student:

 b. the existence of the following information about a student, not the actual data or other information contained in the student’s educational record, may be disclosed provided that a request for access must be submitted on the statutory form and it must contain an explanation of why access to the information is necessary to serve the student: